NeoHW/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-Nurse's input contains invalid patient index or event index.
+Nurse's input contains invalid patient index or invalid event index.

     * 3b1.
 PatientSync shows an error message.

       Use case resumes at step 2.

+* 3c.
+The patient specified does not exist in the patient list.

+  * 3c1.
+PatientSync shows an error message.

+    Use case resumes at step 2.

+* 3d.
+The patient selected does not contain specified event.

+  * 3d1.
+PatientSync shows an error message.

+    Use case resumes at step 2.

 **Use case: UC07 - Edit an event for a patient**

-**Preconditions: Event exists for the target patient**

 **MSS**

 1. Nurse requests to list patients.
 1. PatientSync shows a list of patients.
 1. Nurse requests to edit an event for a specific patient in the list.
-1. PatientSync edits an event the patient and displays success message.
+1. PatientSync edits an event for the patient and displays success message.

     Use case ends.